 All proposals submitted by University faculty members are reviewed by Office of Research staff to ensure adherence to internal and external policies and procedures.
 Certain aspects of the application process need significant lead time before the agency deadline, such as preparation of an online curriculum vitae or translation requirements.
-More details on the application process and important deadlines are available on our website, or contact your faculty research facilitator or another member of the Office of Research staff team for further information.
+More details on the application process and important deadlines are available on our website, or contact your faculty research development advisor or another member of the Office of Research staff team for further information.

 Develop your application

 Once a funding opportunity has been identified, the applicant(s) (primary investigator and co-applicants) should consult the up-to-date agency guidelines, eligibility criteria and the deadline for the program of interest.
 It is recommended to start developing the application well in advance of the agency deadline.
 Work closely with your faculty research development advisor who is available to provide support and offer feedback on early drafts and advice throughout the application process: